Devin Nunes: Defamation lawsuits filed by Nunes

 Nunes has filed multiple lawsuits characterized as Strategic Lawsuits Against Public Participation ("SLAPP").
 Experts have described the lawsuits as "unlikely to succeed" and "virtually free of merit".
+Between 2019 and 2023, Nunes has filed at least 11 defamation suits; many have been dismissed, others have been voluntarily dropped by Nunes.

+Twitter, Liz Mair, Devin Nunes's Mom, Devin Nunes's Cow

-On March 18, 2019, Nunes filed defamation lawsuits against Twitter, Elizabeth "Liz" Mair, Mair Strategies LLC, and the Twitter accounts, "Devin Nunes's Mom" (@DevinNunesMom) and "Devin Nunes's Cow" (@DevinCow), seeking $250 million in damages.
+On March 18, 2019, Nunes filed defamation lawsuits against Twitter, Elizabeth "Liz" Mair, Mair Strategies LLC, and the Twitter accounts "Devin Nunes's Mom" (@DevinNunesMom) and "Devin Nunes's Cow" (@DevinCow), seeking $250 million in damages.
 As the story went viral, the popularity of the defendants' accounts soared, gaining more followers than Nunes's own account.
-The San Francisco Chronicle cited this as an example of the Streisand Effect.
+The San Francisco Chronicle cited this as an example of the Streisand effect.
 Kathryn Watson of CBS News said the filing was "particularly interesting" because in 2018 Nunes supported the "Discouraging Frivolous Lawsuits Act".
 A filing to quash a subpoena argued that "no reasonable person would believe that Devin Nunes's cow actually has a Twitter account" as cows "do not have the intelligence, language, or opposable digits needed to operate a Twitter account".
 In June 2020, a judge ruled that Twitter was immune from Nunes's suit because of Section 230 of the Communications Decency Act.
 In August 2021, the same judge dismissed the second of two suits Nunes had filed against Mair.

+McClatchy

 In April 2019, Nunes filed a separate $150 million defamation lawsuit against the McClatchy Company and others.
 In May 2018, The Fresno Bee, a local paper owned by McClatchy, reported that in 2016 a former server of Alpha Omega Winery sued the winery, which is partly owned by Nunes.
 The server alleged that in 2015 some investors of the company held a yacht party that involved cocaine and prostitution.
 The report said it was "unclear" whether Nunes "was aware of the lawsuit" or involved in the fund-raising event at the yacht.
 He did not attend the party, nor was he mentioned in the lawsuit.
 Nunes said the article was politically motivated and improperly linked him to the fund-raiser.
 A McClatchy spokesperson defended the report and said Nunes's claim was without merit.
 Some legal experts have speculated that even though both Nunes and McClatchy are based in California, he filed the lawsuit in Virginia because California has enacted stricter rules against strategic defamation lawsuits than Virginia.
 Kelly McBride of the Poynter Institute said the report did not say or imply that Nunes was at the party.
 According to her, his intention was to harm the Bee and similar lawsuits are designed to send a chilling effect on journalists.
+Nunes withdrew the suit in 2020.